SumoLogic/sumologic-documentation/docs/apm/real-user-monitoring/dashboards.md

 You can also click on any data-point on the charts to open a details panel and view the **Infrastructure** tab to drill down to traces representing user transactions from the selected time point.

 Overview dashboards on all Explore levels have a panel showing geographical user activity for the selected entity.
-Geographic dashboards do not measure performance.
+Geographic dashboards  measure user activity as dot size and performance as a color.

 ![RUM Overview](/img/rum/RUM-Overview.png)